mrqzzz/voxel-arena/README.md

 ## License

 This software is provided "AS IS", without warranty of any kind.
-By downloading and playing the game, you agree to the terms specified in the [LICENSE](LICENSE) file included in this repository.
+By downloading and playing the game, you agree to the terms specified in the [LICENSE](LICENSE) file included in the binary.